microsoft/semantic-kernel/TRANSPARENCY_FAQS.md

 -	Function Invocation: It can automate code execution by calling functions based on AI model outputs.
 -	Modular and Extensible: Developers can enhance functionality through plugins and a variety of pre-built connectors, providing flexibility in integrating additional AI services.
 -	Multi-Modal Support: The kernel easily expands existing applications to support modalities like voice and video through its architecture
+-   Filtering: Developers can use filters to monitor the application, control function invocation or implement Responsible AI.
+-   Prompt Templates: Developer can define their prompts using various template languages including Handlebars and Liquid or the built-in Semantic Kernel format.

 ## What is/are Microsoft Semantic Kernel’s intended use(s)?
 The intended uses of Microsoft Semantic Kernel include:
-- 	Production Ready Applications: Building small to large enterprise scale applications that intend ...
+- 	Production Ready Applications: Building small to large enterprise scale solutions that can leverage advanced AI models capabilities.
 -	Automation of Business Processes: Facilitating quick and efficient automation of workflows and tasks within organizations.
 - 	Integration of AI Services: Connecting client code with a variety of pre-built AI services and capabilities for rapid development.